Lauren Hajjar, PhD

 Biography

 Dr. Lauren Hajjar specializes in organizational change and relational practices that support high performing teams, organizations and communities.
 Her research has explored the coordination of inter and intra-organizational work in multiple contexts across the United States and in collaboration with colleagues from around the globe.
-Her recent research themes include organizational development and change, coordination, relational practices and policy implementation.
+Her research falls under the umbrella of positive organizational scholarship with recent projects exploring organizational mindfulness, relationships and resilience in the workplace.

-Previously, Hajjar was the Director of Research at the Relational Coordination Collaborative at Brandeis University, a Research Fellow at the Moakley Center for Public Management and Lecturer at Suffolk University.
+Previously, Hajjar was the Director of Research at the Relational Coordination Collaborative at Brandeis University, an NIH Research Fellow at the Institute for Behavioral Health at the Heller School, and a Lecturer at Suffolk University.
 Prior to her academic roles, Dr. Hajjar spent a decade providing services to adults with disabilities and co-occurring mental health and substance use disorders in the nonprofit sector.

 Honors and Recognitions